-In this journal entry, I unbox the Karbonius roof and document the + & - ."
+In this journal entry, I unbox the Karbonius roof and document the great, the good and the not so good."

 The Karbonius CSL structural roof panel is a true 1:1 replica in its design and carbon manufacturing process.